 USMF has adopted investment and spending policies for the Endowment that seek to provide a steady and sustainable distribution of funds to support operations at various institutions.
-The Committee governs according to fundamental investment principles, approved by the Investment Committee, of which the Foundation is represented, with the objective of achieving superior risk-adjusted returns in order to grow the corpus of the capital base and provide capital for spending distributions for constituents.
+The Investment Committee governs according to fundamental investment principles, approved by the Board of Directors and the Investment Committee, on which the Foundation is represented, with the objective of achieving superior risk-adjusted returns in order to grow the corpus of the capital base and provide capital for spending distributions for constituents.
 Specifically, the goal of the Endowment is to achieve returns in excess of inflation plus spending plus fees.
-Within the context of risk-taking, specific risk metrics are outlined for Staff and the Committee to reassess the portfolio's positioning if these levels are breached.
+Within the context of risk-taking, specific risk metrics are outlined for staff and the Investment Committee to reassess the portfolio's positioning if these levels are breached.